Orange-OpenSource/pyDcop/docs/getting_started.rst

 this DCOP with the
 :ref:`DPOP algorithm<implementation_reference_algorithms_dpop>`::

-  pydcop solve -algo dpop graph_coloring.yaml
+  pydcop solve --algo dpop graph_coloring.yaml

 This should output a result simular to this::